jj5/mini-project/src/JMP001-jj5/README.md

 Arduino IDE.

 You might need to add the `Keyboard.h` library which is provided by Arduino.
 You can add this library using the library management facilities in the Arduino IDE.
+Search for "Arduino Keyboard" and ye shall find.

 The XC4430 library is included in the `ino/Symbol_Keyboard/XC4630d.c` file which is provided with this code.